vereis/erlangish/README.md

 ### Pull Request Process
 1) Update this README with details of changes if neccessary.
 This means adding usage instructions, pointing out important or useful file locations, variables, parameters etc.
 2) Increase the version numbers of any files you modify according to semantic versioning rules which you can find [here](https://semver.org/).
 We usually implement semantic versioning via a `vsn` directive which is a 3-tuple (i.e. `-vsn({Major, Minor, Patch})`) in Erlang source files.
 Otherwise we do so as an ordinary string.
+3) For larger changes, especially functionality changes (new features, breaking changes etc), we require at very least `EUnit` tests to be added as well as `Dialyzer` type specifications.
-3) Make the pull request and once you have the sign off from a developer feel free to merge it in.
+4) Make the pull request and once you have the sign off from a developer feel free to merge it in.
 Otherwise a reviewer can merge it in for you.
 A pre-requisite to this is that no tests fail and there aren't any linting errors or dialyzer errors.

 ## Acknowledgements
 - [Jarlang](https://github.com/vereis/jarlang), as this is essentially a spiritual rewrite of that project.
 Much was learnt from this project and from experiences developing it.